Ayema-Haris/AI-ML/Deep Learning/neural_network.md

   The number of hidden layers and neurons per layer determines how **deep** or **shallow** a network is.

 - **Output Layer**:
-  This layer produces the final result — for instance, a predicted number (0–9 in digit recognition) or a category (cat, dog, car, etc.).
+  This layer produces the final result — for instance, a predicted number (0–9 in digit recognition) or a category (cat, dog, car and more).

 ---